Brad Templeton Home

 Or how geeks can save the planet and millions of lives using near-term A.I. to make taxis and trucks deliver, park, recharge and drive themselves.

 For some time people have dreamed of a car that drives itself safely on the highway and city streets.
-While driving can often be a fun experience, Americans spend about 50 billion hours per year behind the wheel -- around 10% of our working hours -- and much of that is not productive or particularly pleasant.
+While driving can often be a fun experience, Americans spend about 50 billion hours per year behind the wheel (total working hours are only 240 billion) -- and much of that is not productive or particularly pleasant.

 In the past, this idea has generally been considered to be science fiction.
 There are scientific, engineering and social obstacles to making it happen.
 In 2005, however, all that changed.
 Now many experts believe this technology is within our grasp, if we have the will to build it and embrace it.
 As soon as I realized that, I started researching the implications and found them to be astounding.

 In this essay, I'm going to try to convince you that this is something worth doing "not because it is easy, but because it is hard."
 That the result can be a saving of millions of lives, trillions of dollars and billions of hours, as well as one of the largest calculable reductions in pollution and greenhouse gas emissions.
-Robot cars can make electric cars real and eliminate the USA's dependence on foreign oil and the strife that causes.
+Robocars can make electric cars real and popular, eliminating the USA's dependence on foreign oil and the strife that causes.
 No small potatoes, and those numbers are not hyperbole.
-To top it off, robocars could rewrite the rules of durable goods, end congestion and parking problems and eventually redesign the city itself.
+To top it off, robocars could rewrite the rules of durable goods, end congestion and parking problems and eventually reshape the city itself.